mayerll/GCP/README.md

 # GCP

-Please ask for documents(Introduction-Lisa-Bopeng.pdf) from Ian for security issue.
+Please ask for document(Introduction-Lisa-Bopeng.pdf) from Ian for security issue.